Randomized subspace correction methods for convex optimization: Applications

 where \( K_h = K \cap S_h(\Omega) \), and \( \chi_{K_h} \) denotes the indicator functional of \( K_h \), defined as \( \chi_{K_h}(v) = 0 \) if \( v \in K_h \) and \( \chi_{K_h}(v) = \infty \) otherwise.
 We observe that~\eqref{VI_FEM} is an instance of the general form~\eqref{model}.
 Specifically, we obtain~\eqref{VI_FEM} if we set

 Two-level overlapping domain decomposition and multigrid decomposition with exact local solvers were studied in~\cite{Badea:2006,BTW:2003}.
-In addition, constraint decomposition methods, based on localized constraints and interpretable as instances of inexact local solvers within our framework~\cite[Section~6.4]{Park:2020}, were considered in~\cite{Tai:2003}.
-In all cases, one can verify that \cref{Ass:stable,Ass:strong} hold with \( q = 2 \) with respect to the \( H^1 \)-norm, thereby enabling the application of \cref{Thm:conv_strong} to analyze the convergence of the algorithms.
+In addition, constraint decomposition methods, based on localized constraints and interpretable as instances of inexact local solvers within our framework~\cite[Section~6.4]{Park:2020}, were considered in~\cite{BF:2024,Tai:2003}.
+Here, we analyze the two-level overlapping Schwarz method for solving~\eqref{VI_FEM}, using the same subspaces as in~\eqref{two_level} and the space decomposition~\eqref{two_level_space_decomposition}.
+We first observe that, since $F$ is quadratic, by the Poincar\'{e} inequality we readily have